Privacy Notice | Suvera Ltd

 About us

-We are Suvera Ltd and we are located at Suvera Ltd, 69 Old Broad St, London EC2M 1QS.
+We are Suvera Ltd, and we are located at Suvera Ltd, 1st Floor, Aylesbury Works, 19 Aylesbury Street, EC1R 0DB.

 What we do

-Suvera Ltd operates an Online Clinic with health professionals that remotely manage patients with long-term conditions, such as hypertension, diabetes, asthma, COPD, depression and anxiety.
+Suvera Ltd operates an Online clinic and a software platform called Planner to help health professionals manage patients with long-term conditions, such as hypertension, diabetes, asthma, COPD, depression and anxiety.

 Our role

 Typically, we act as a processor on behalf of your GP.
-This will be when your GP surgery has invited you to use our service, rather than you signing up of your own accord and asking us to share data for you with your GP.
-When we are a processor of your data, then all data is processed in line with your GP practice’s privacy notice and you should contact them for any queries.
+When we are a processor of your data, then all data is processed in line with your GP practice’s privacy notice, and you should contact them for any queries.

 This privacy notice applies to the data that we process when we are a controller of personal data.
-That will usually be the data of potential and existing employees, suppliers, direct patients, website users and then technical data when you use Suvera.
+This typically includes data from employees, suppliers, patients, and users of our website or Planner.
 Being a controller means that we are trusted to look after and deal with your personal information in accordance with this notice.
-We determine the ways and means of processing your data and must therefore, be accountable for it.
+We determine the ways and means of processing your data and must therefore be accountable for it.

 Your rights